 For a given conditional signal assignment statement, there is an equivalent process statement that has the same semantic meaning.
 Such a process statement has exactly one if statement and one wait statement within it.
 The signals in the sensitivity list for the wait statement is the union of signals in all the waveform expressions and the signals referenced in all the conditions.
-The equivalent process statement for these conditional signal assignment statement example is if S0 = '0' and S1 = '0'
+The equivalent process statement for this conditional signal assignment statement example is